 - Wash wrought iron furniture with mild soap and water.
 Sand to remove any rust, and touch up with a spray paint made by the manufacturer.
 You can use car wax to protect a powder-coated finish.
 If possible, store wrought iron out of the weather; covers may trap moisture and lead to oxidation or rust.

-- Steel furniture, such as Hampton Bay’s Fall River Collection, is easily cleaned with mild soap and water.
-The Fall River steel frames are powder-coated for long-lasting color retention.
+- Clean steel furniture with mild soap and water.
+Steel frames are powder-coated for long-lasting color retention.

 - If you have a gas grill, turn off the propane gas tank and disconnect the hose.
 If your grill connects to a gas line, turn off the valve to the grill and the one to your home.
 Then clean the grill, inside and out, with a stiff wire brush and a degreaser, following the manufacturer’s instructions.
 Don’t forget to clean the drip pan under the grill box, too; you may need to soak it overnight in hot water and a grease-cutting dish detergent.